 We will visit the French Market, once the focal point of Sicilian New Orleans, the premiere landmark in our Sicilian/Italian narrative.
 You will see St. Louis Cathedral and St. Mary’s Italian Church, the geographical and once religious center of the Italian and Sicilian community.

 You will hear the stories of influential Italians in New Orleans, such as the Vaccaro brothers of Standard Fruit, the Uddo family of Progresso Foods and the Cusimano family who built the largest macaroni factory in America.
 We will introduce you to Mother Francesca Cabrini, the patron saint of immigrants, the Black Hand Mafia, Creole red gravy, the foundation of Creole Italian foods, and retell the account of the largest lynching in U.S. history.

 Exploring Historical New Orleans’ Neighborhoods is the best way to understand and experience the city’s unique history and culturally rich heritage.
 A walk down the streets of New Orleans earliest neighborhoods with their distinct and amazing architecture, historical landmarks, colorful characters and fascinating stories offer you a glimpse into what makes New Orleans Unlike Any Other City.

 Little Palermo, once the lower French Quarter, figures prominently in the ethnic geography and culture of New Orleans, a city that proudly celebrates it’s Italian heritage.

-We will meet you in front of the Louisiana Welcome Center, 529 St. Ann Street, located in Jackson Square, for a 2 hour Italian language walking tour of the French Quarter.
+We will meet you in front of The Presbytere, 751 Chartres Street, located in Jackson Square next to The St. Louis Cathedral (on the downriver side), for a 2 hour Italian language walking tour of the French Quarter.